mnemnion/urbit/doc/reamde/Nock-to-nck.md

 ## Nock -> nck algorithm

-This is a public domain, English language + pseudocode exploration of an algorithm to compress Nock into a grammar.
+This is a public domain, English language exploration of an algorithm to compress Nock into a grammar.
 This compressed form of Nock is known as nck, pronounced nick.

 This document is thoroughly room temperature.
 If it proves fruitful, I will chill it.